Writers aren’t people exactly. Or, if they’re any good,

 My name’s Alessandra.
 It makes it in the top 20 of the most common names in my native country, Italy, and I love it, but I’m an anglophile that prefers the shorter English version, Alex.

-I was born at the very end of 1994 – you can make the math – in a cold afternoon.
+I was born at the very end of 1994, in a cold afternoon.
 I like to think that the next day, the fireworks in the sky were some kind of celebration for my first whole experienced Earth rotation period, together with New Year’s Eve.

 Since I was very young, for what I can remember and the memories of my family, I’ve enojoyed my own company a lot, especially when making up stories.